-Present – Hazel Firth (Chairman), Peter Firth, Roger Mitchell, Bob Neate, Alan Potter, John Sharp
+Present – Hazel Fort (Chairman), Peter Firth, Roger Mitchell, Bob Neate, Alan Potter, John Sharp

 The meeting took place via Zoom, which (thanks to Alan) proved straightforward and effective.

 Minutes from previous Committee Meeting on Thursday 27th August were approved and signed

 Co-operation with Liverpool CE is being maintained.
 They were optimistic that their online courses would be successful.

 Bob confirmed that there were no significant changes to our financial position.